Author: E.ON Next

 Since they're not burning fuel to create heat, heat pumps release far less carbon emissions than gas heaters.
 A big thumbs up for the environment.

 Once you have your heat pump, you can take advantage of Next Pumped, the energy tariff for air source heat pumps.
-You’ll get cheaper electricity for two periods every day, helping you save around £267 a year.6 The tariff also comes with 100% renewable electricity and no exit fees.
+You’ll get cheaper electricity for two periods every day, helping you save around £43 a year6.
+The tariff also comes with 100% renewable electricity and no exit fees.

-If you’re considering a heat pump, the latest Government announcements mean that now is a great time to make the switch.
-And if you’re already an E.ON Next customer, you could get a further £350 discount.
-Book an appointment with us today.
+If you’re considering a heat pump, the latest government announcements mean that now is a great time to make the switch.
+And if you’re already an E.ON Next customer, you could also get a further discount of up to £200.
+Get a quote today.